MicrosoftDocs/power-pages-docs/power-pages-docs/templates/dynamics-365-apps/subscribe-alerts.md

 Forum users can subscribe to threads and receive alerts when new posts are added keeping them up-to-date on conversations of importance.
 Alert settings are attached to the user's contact record providing further insight into the user's intent.

-Depending on the page template implemented by your developer, the functionality providing users the ability to subscribe or unsubscribe to alerts may or may not be present and the images displayed within this document may be different that your actual portal.
+Depending on the page template implemented by your developer, the functionality providing users the ability to subscribe or unsubscribe to alerts may or may not be present and the images displayed within this document may be different that your actual website.

-## Subscribe to alerts in the portal
+## Subscribe to alerts

 Users can indicate they wish to receive notification when new posts are created by navigating to a forum thread and selecting the **Alert Me** link.